 - Wrap brushes and rollers in paper towel (or toiler paper) after cleaning them, which further protects bristles and prevents them from hardening

 - Don't bother washing out plastic painting buckets, instead wait for them to completely dry and then peel the paint off in one layer - it's quite satisfying!

 - Do the same with painting trays.
-We read a tip to cover trays in aluminium foil to make for faster clean-up, but found this soaked up a lot of the paint, so we now prefer to just use the 'dry and peel' method
+We read a tip to cover trays in al-foil to make for faster clean-up, but found this soaked up a lot of the paint, so we now prefer to just use the 'dry and peel' method

 - Use a specialized roller-cleaner - it basically looks like a tube that you pull down the roller to get excess paint off and reduce cleaning time

-- Be aware that the paint colour can look different before it dries completely, so give it some time before you judge... and try to avoid the panic!
+- Be aware that the paint colour can look different before it dries completely, so give it some time before you judge... and try to avoid panicking!

-- Allow walls to cure and dry completely before putting items up against them
+- Allow walls to cure and dry completely before placing any items against/on them

 - Painting is such an instant and welcome change that it often makes you want to change surrounding things - for us it's the front door and garage door.
 We used Photoshop to do a mock up of different door colours to see what looked best, and think we'll probably go with this navy blue...